The Motorcycle Rider Program offers courses for novice, intermediate and experienced and sidecar/trike riders. Which program

 is right for you?

 - Have you wanted to learn how to ride but didn't know how to get started?
-Or, do you have some riding experience but it has been awhile since you have been on a motorcycle?
-The Basic course is for you!
+Or, maybe you have limited riding experience but it has been awhile since you have been on a motorcycle.
+The Basic Rider Course (BRC) is for you!

-- Do you have some motorcycling experience?
-If you already possess the basic skills to operate a motorcycle but need additional practice before venturing into traffic, the Intermediate course may be for you!
+- Do you have riding experience and need a motorcycle license?
+Or, perhaps you rode years ago and need a refresher.
+If you already possess the basic skills to operate a motorcycle but need practice before venturing into traffic, the Intermediate Rider Course (IRC) may be for you!

-- Do you have a sidecar rig, trike, or reverse trike and want to learn the basic or advanced skills required to set up and safely operate these three-wheeled vehicles?
-Then check out our Sidecar/Trike course!
+- Do you have a trike, sidecar, or Spyder and want to learn basic and advanced skills to safely operate these three-wheeled vehicles?
+Then check out our Sidecar/Trike Course (STC)!

 This 20-hour program includes both classroom and "hands-on"